khrystynaO/blueprints/miro-Insight-Lux/README.md

 The dashboard is preconfigured, providing an intuitive interface for real-time monitoring.
 Both web and mobile dashboards offer the same functionality.

-In this dashboard, you can monitor the door status, air quality, temperature, humidity, CO₂ levels, pressure, light intensity, battery voltage, and view historical data.
-You can also see how many times the door has opened.
+In this dashboard, you can monitor the air quality, temperature, humidity, CO₂ levels, pressure, light intensity, battery voltage, and view historical data.
 Additionally, you can change the reporting interval by selecting or entering your desired value in seconds.

 # **Step 7: Alerts & Automations**